uf-reef-avl/multilauncher/README.md

 **Installation**
 ----------------

-1. If not already installed, install openssh-client on both the machine running this executable and the remote robots.
+1. If not already installed, install openssh-client on both the machine running this executable and the remote machines.

 2. Pull this repository to your local machine.